 (3) The CEO must not, within the period of 12 months after the Tribunal decision, exercise the power in section 89(4) so as to affect the relevant modification unless the CEO is satisfied that there has been a significant change in facts or circumstances, or that new facts or circumstances have arisen, since the Tribunal decision was made.

-[Section 94 amended by No. 23 of 2015 s.
+[Section 94 amended: No. 23 of 2015 s.
 42.]

 95. Procedure